oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

 	- **Option 2: Load a Previous Conversation**:
 		Load a previously saved conversation and continue the conversation from where you left off.
 You can use the `damsConversation.pkl` file in the example folder provided in this repository.

-	After creating a new conversation or loading a previous conversation, you have the following options:
+	After creating a new conversation or loading a previous one, you have the following options:

 	- **Option 1: Save the Conversation**:
 		Save the current state of the conversation to a file.

 	- **Option 2: Clear the Conversation**:
 		Clear the conversation history and start from the beginning.

 ![langchain](RAG.png)